10 Types of Loyalty Program and How You Can Implement Them

 Another example is the Marriott Bonvoy Program, which allows members to earn and redeem points at more than 30 hotel brands within the Marriott portfolio.
 Additionally, Marriott has partnered with airlines, car rental companies, and even dining services, making it easier for customers to accumulate and use points in multiple ways.

-An omnichannel loyalty program integrates multiple customer touchpoints, allowing rewards to be earned and redeemed seamlessly across various platforms, whether online, in-store, or via mobile apps.
+A unified loyalty program integrates multiple customer touchpoints, allowing rewards to be earned and redeemed seamlessly across various platforms, whether online, in-store, or anywhere in between.

-Similarly, Nike's Membership Program provides rewards for purchases made in stores, online, or via the Nike app.
+Similarly, Nike's Membership Program provides rewards for purchases made in-store, online, or via the Nike app.
 Members can also access exclusive events and product releases through any channel, promoting continuous interaction with the brand.

-Omnichannel programs like these ensure that customers enjoy a consistent experience, whether they're shopping online, using an app, or visiting a physical store, encouraging deeper brand loyalty and engagement across all touchpoints.
+Unified loyalty like this ensures that customers enjoy a consistent experience, whether they're shopping online, using an app, or visiting a physical store.

 A community loyalty program focuses on rewarding customers for being part of a brand's community, not just for making purchases.